canfar/openstack-sandbox/README.md

    INITRD /initrd.img
    APPEND ro root=LABEL=/
 ```
 The KERNEL and INITRD will be different for each VM depending on the name of the kernel.
 Note that the root file system is mounted from a labelled the device.
 The label is set using **e2label**, and for CANFAR VMs this seems to have already been done (**e2label** can be executed inside **guestfish** if needed).
-This means that we don't need to specify a specific device name which should help with interoperability, since under Xen the virtual devices have names like ```/dev/xvde```, whereas under KVM they have names like ```/dev/vda```.
+This means that we don't need to specify a device name which should help with interoperability, since under Xen the virtual devices have names like ```/dev/xvde```, whereas under KVM they have names like ```/dev/vda```.

 Next we fire up **guestfish** to make modifications to the VM, e.g.,